 Since the Grand Illinois Trail is so long, it makes sense that your journey would take some planning.
 This way, you can feel comfortable riding on it.
 Whether you only feel like riding a short segment or you want to make an entire journey out of it that will last a few days, that is up to you.

 Of course, it depends on the time of year as well.
 Winters in Illinois can be extremely cold.
 You might not feel like this is an ideal time for you to bike along an extensive trail.
 You should be aware of what the weather is going to be before you set out on your path.

 However, there are many accommodations available at multiple points along the trail.
 There are also several major attractions.
 You might want to do a lot of planning just to make sure that you hit all of the attractions that interest you.

 If you feel that a comprehensive guide of everything this trail has to offer would help you, you can download one here.

 Navigating the Route of the Grand Illinois Trail

 The route is very long, but it is marked clearly along the path.
 Additionally, you can use the guide to make sure that you are where you think you are at any given point along your journey.
-It would also be helpful to have a map of the route while you are on it.
-This way, you can make sure you have your bearings at all times.
+It is always helpful to have a map of the route while you are on it to make sure you have your bearings at all times.